jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 - This may stand a little bit in the way of creating a pointer to a reference: if you create a pointer to a parent, are you creating a pointer to the child's pointer to the parent, or are you creating a pointer to the grandparent pointing to the parent?
 A good solution for this can be found later.

 A funny effect of that is, that when you zoom in on a child, the object formerly displayed as the parent, all of a sudden appears as a child again.
-Something else funny, is that if you zoom in on that child, the child becomes the parent again and you will be seeing the same thing as when you were two zoom levels up!
+Something else funny, is that if you zoom in on that child, the child becomes the parent again and you might be seeing the same thing as when you were two zoom levels up!
 Now, that’s automatic containment!

 When one direction of a relation is displayed, the other direction is not displayed anymore.
 That is the rule.

 One flaw in this is, that you don’t easily see the relation type.
 An n => n relation is displayed as a 1 => n relation.
 A n => 1 relation is displayed as a 1 => 1 relation.
 A solution may need to be found for that.
-When and how the full relation types between classes can be expressed will be covered in another article, discussing the explicit expression of relations in a diagram.
+When and how the full relation types between classes can be expressed might be covered in another article, discussing the explicit expression of relations in a diagram.

 In this section it is important to understand that a backward relation between *objects* is always expressed when automatic containment is applied.